SashG91/brew-that/README.md

 Sashen Govender

 ## Project Overview
-Brew that is a mobile coffee station that can be found along popular cycling routes and aims to fuel cyclist during their social rides on the weekend.
+Brew that is a mobile coffee station that can be found along popular cycling routes and aims to fuel cyclist during their social rides on the weekend in a quick and streamlined way to get them riding again.
 The goal of this project was to showcase my understand of python essentials and allow for future opportunities once my skillset has improved.

 - Include a recording of site that shows the terminal interaction.